christellepd/formula-1-racing-prediction/README.md

 ### :green_book: Description
-This repository shows an explanatory and predictive analysis of 2021 Formula 1 Racing Winners and sports betting simulation using a machine learning alogirthm `Logistic Regression`.
+This repository shows an explanatory and predictive analysis of 2021 Formula 1 Racing Winners and sports betting simulation using a machine learning algorithm `Logistic Regression`.

 ---
 ### :computer: Tools